Compassionate end-of-life veterinary care in the comfort of your own home

 The aim of palliative veterinary care is to ensure pets are comfortable, calm, and not experiencing any unnecessary pain in their final hours, days, weeks or in some cases perhaps months of life.
 Palliative care is the treatment and management of the signs of a disease, without necessarily attaining a cure.
 The goal is to minimise pain, discomfort and distress, provide supportive care, and improve and maintain quality of life where possible.
 Pain relief is a major component of palliative care.

 At Palliative Pets we have two chief aims.
-The first is that your beloved pet receives the best veterinary care to keep them as comfortable as possible for the time that remains, and that they are treated with the utmost grace, dignity and love in the twilight of their life.
+The first is that your beloved dog or cat receives the best veterinary care to keep them as comfortable as possible for the time that remains, and that they are treated with the utmost grace, dignity and love in the twilight of their life.
 Our second priority is that you, the loving companion of your beautiful pet, receive compassionate support and professional veterinary advice during this sad and complex time, both in preparation for, and after the loss of your pet.

-Home-visit veterinary consultations for senior and palliative pets
+Home-visit veterinary consultations for senior and palliative pets in Townsville & surrounds

 Quality of life assessments for your senior or palliative pets

-- Dr Jen will conduct an individualised assessment with your pet and your family.
+Dr Jen will conduct an individualised assessment with your dog or cat and your family.
 She can assess your pet’s condition and environment, and discuss any issues and concerns you may have.
 If appropriate for your pet’s condition, Dr Jen can provide medications and treatments to help maintain the quality of your pet’s life at home for a period of time.
 Dr Jen can help you make the difficult decision of whether it is time to say goodbye, or if other treatment options may be available.

 Customised palliative care plan for your pet